Bitcoiners-Best/bitcoinersbest/README.md

 Database migrations should be run often to pull in database changes from other devs.

-      $ docker exec -it bitcoinersbest-php
+      $ docker exec -it bitcoinersbest-php bash
       $ php yii migrate

 **NOTES:**